landoskape/pointersequencer/docs/part4-dominoe_sequencer.md

 the tokens encoded by attention-based pointer networks appear to have significant variation within batch (there are 12 groups, each containing 1024 examples, see plot on right to see how they're grouped).

-This indicates that pointer networks trained with standard pointer layers teach their encoded to use simple and inflexible codes, while networks trained with attention-based pointer layers appear to exhibit much more flexibility.
+This indicates that pointer networks trained with standard pointer layers teach their encoders to use simple and inflexible codes, while networks trained with attention-based pointer layers appear to exhibit much more flexibility.
 It is possible that some of this variability could be explained by the particular set of dominoes selected for the batch-- that's something I'm working on figuring